 Nicely quaffed and tailored applicants that look squeaky clean in person may be denied hiring opportunities due to pictures on Facebook of them participating in a drinking binge in Cancun.

 Hiring managers serve the needs of the corporate entity, which does not have political opinions, hidden agendas, or controversy.

 Corporations exist to produce value, increase profitability, and improve stakeholders’ investment.

 They do not participate in initiatives antithetical to their corporate interests or long-term sustainability.

 This applies to small “Mom-and-pop” businesses and multinational corporations.

 These entities cater to the needs and wants of the markets they serve, done quietly and thoughtfully.

 Consequently, strategic thinking introverts might be hardwired to adapt, innovate, and prosper the most effectively for corporate growth.

 In short, strategic thinking introverts are good for business.

-The year 2020 gave everyone a 20/20 vision into where they stood on the world’s stage and what needed to change.
+2020 gave everyone a 20/20 vision of where they stood on the world’s stage and what needed to change.